-Irish Water has responsibility for the provision and management of wastewater facilities serving sewered towns and villages, including the management of storm water for combined sewers.
-The maintenance, upgrading and provision of the County's wastewater drainage system is essential to accommodate future development requirements and to ensure the sustainable development and environmental protection of the County.
+Uisce Éireann has responsibility for the provision and management of wastewater facilities serving sewered towns and villages, including the management of storm water for combined sewers.
+The maintenance, upgrading and provision of the county's wastewater drainage system is essential to accommodate future development requirements and to ensure the sustainable development and environmental protection of the county.
 At present there are significant service and compliance issues in many existing wastewater systems in County Clare.
+A number of treatment plant and network projects are being progressed under Uisce Éireann's 2020-2024 Programme of Investment to address these issues.

 Sludge is a by-product of wastewater treatment operations.
-To minimise risk to human health and the environment Clare County Council will work with Irish Water in the implementation of the National Wastewater Sludge Management Plan for the management of sludge derived from wastewater treatment processes.
+To minimise risk to human health and the environment Clare County Council will work with Uisce Éireann in the implementation of the National Wastewater Sludge Management Plan for the management of sludge derived from wastewater treatment processes.